hbrouwer/mesh/README.md

 # Fast exponentiation

 Mesh implements Nicol N. Schraudolph's fast, compact approximation of the exponential function (Schraudolph, 1999).
-This feature is disable by default, but can be enabled by passing the flag `-DFAST_EXP=ON` to CMake.
+This feature is disabled by default, but can be enabled by passing the flag `-DFAST_EXP=ON` to CMake.
 If enabled, Mesh will report this on startup: